How To Withdraw From Your RESP

 Total Account Value:$56,519.91

-The numbers are important as they represent the amount of money you can have access to within the RESP account for the various withdrawals you can do.
+The numbers are significant as they represent the amount of money you can have access to within the RESP account for the various withdrawals you can do.

 Filling Out The RESP Withdrawal Form